UCF/Athena-Framework/_docs/utilities/typography.md

 ## Text underline

-Force underline styles on an element with the `.text-underline` class, and unset existing underline styles with `text-decoration-none`.
+Force underline styles on an element with the `.text-underline` class, and unset existing underline styles with `.text-decoration-none`.

 These classes are useful when working with links containing multiple block-level elements where [stretched links]({{ '/utilities/stretched-links' | url }}) cannot be utilized.